 You’ve made the decision to get nose surgery (rhinoplasty), and you’ve made the right choice in Beverly Hills Plastic Surgery Group.
-Dr. John Layke is our double board-certified, Patient’s Choice Award-winning plastic and reconstructive surgeon, as well as a top rhinoplasty specialist in Beverly Hills, working with his partner Dr. Payman Danielpour for over 7 years and counting.
+Dr. John Layke is our double board-certified, Patient’s Choice Award-winning plastic and reconstructive surgeon, as well as a top rhinoplasty specialist in Beverly Hills, working with his partner Dr. Payman Danielpour for over seven years and counting.

-You’ve made your choice, and you want to get the rhinoplasty procedure done.
+You’ve made your choice, and you want to get a rhinoplasty procedure done.
 It could be for cosmetic reasons, but it could also be due to compromised sinuses or clogged airways through the nose, or maybe a deviated septum.
 Either way, it’s important to make certain preparations to make sure that the procedure itself goes smoothly, and that the rhinoplasty recovery process is as comfortable as possible.

 Here are some beneficial measures you can take to make sure your surgery yields the best possible results that you can enjoy for the rest of your life.*

 Take Time Off

 It’s important to make sure you plan accordingly for your nose surgery procedure in Beverly Hills.
 That means taking the day of surgery off from work or from your familial obligations.
 But it also means budgeting your time accordingly, and taking at least one week off from work.
 Planning for some downtime will make your transition and healing more comfortable.
 It will also minimize the risk of compromising your new nose structure.